 My endo has been slowly increasing my meds each month until last month my thyroid levels were finally normal.
 However, while my labs were really good, I had an increase in hyperthyroid symptoms last month.
 This month I’m feeling really good and I’ve continued weightlifting Monday – Friday with no concerns about over-doing it.

 Although the PTU I’m taking causes severe liver damage, I’ve been taking Milk Thistle and Liver Guardian (to protect and repair my liver) and my liver levels are normal.
-I’ve been able to take IBProphen or have an occasional alcoholic beverage without affecting my liver!
+I’ve been able to take ibuprofen or have an occasional alcoholic beverage without affecting my liver!

 Life is pretty normal for me at this point.
 It’s been 9 months since I was diagnosed with Hyperthyroidism and 6 months since diagnosed with Graves Disease.
-I have a follow up in-person appointment with my endo every 3 months and she still encourages me to have my thyroid killed.
+I have a follow up an in-person appointment with my endo every 3 months and she still encourages me to have my thyroid killed.
 I’m hoping with my recent labs showing good results that I can put off having my thyroid killed for a bit longer.

 Psssssttt… Want more inspiration delivered directly to your inbox?
 Subscribe to our FREE weekly newsletter!
 We provide simple ideas for Organizing, Time Management, Handmade Projects, Crafts, Home Decor and more!
 Hurry up and sign up here!

 Disclaimer: This post may contain affiliate links or a sponsored post.
 All opinions are always 100% mine and I don’t partner with any product or company that I don’t use and love.
 Please see our Full Disclosure for more information.